danijar/dreamerv2/README.md

 - **Accessing logged metrics.** The metrics are stored in both TensorBoard and JSON lines format.
 You can directly load them using `pandas.read_json()`.
-The plotting script also stores the binned and aggregated metrics of multiple runs into a single JSON lines file for easy manual plotting.
+The plotting script also stores the binned and aggregated metrics of multiple runs into a single JSON file for easy manual plotting.

 [mixed]: https://www.tensorflow.org/guide/mixed_precision